microchad/bw/src/routes/docs/grid-generation.md

 # Grid Generation

-Border Wallets use with three key components in order to provide users with a reliable means to memorise their Bitcoin wallets:
+Border Wallets employ three key components in order to provide users with a reliable means to memorise their Bitcoin wallets:

 1. A Pattern
 2. An Entropy Grid